marcopennekamp/lore/specification/expressions.md

 ### Return

 The **return** top-level expression returns a value from a function.
 The syntax is `return expr`, with `expr` evaluating to the returned value.
-Use return only if you 'desperately' need to return early from a function.
+Use return only if you need to return early from a function.
 Prefer using blocks and control structures as expressions.
-Return evaluates to the `Nothing` type, since it interrupts code execution.
+The return expression evaluates to the `Nothing` type, since it interrupts code execution.

 ###### Syntax Example